CARLTON BEATRICE

 Aliases: None

-Base of Operations: Carlton Industries, New York City
+Base of Operations: Carlton Industries, Manhattan, New York, United States of America

 First Appearance: She-Hulk: Ceremony#1 (1989)

-History: (She-Hulk: Ceremony#1 (fb, BTS))- Carlton Beatrice was once a young opportunistic businessman who tried to purchase land from the Keewazi Indian Reservation in Oklahoma.
-Unable to budge Chief William Wingfoot into the sale, he just happened to glance upon Wingfoot’s wife, Roberta, and her sister, Miriam, in a religious and mystical ceremony.
-He studied the arts to perfect and practice them as well as they could and even applied another obscure mystical art of stealing souls in his mastery of mysticism.
-Totally lacking in beneficent energy, that which Miriam called “female energies,” he clashed with Miriam and killed her for her psychic energies.
-Fleeing the reservation, he headed to New York where he used what power he had in the mystic arts to build his own company.
+History: (She-Hulk: Ceremony#1 (fb)) - Carlton Beatrice was once a young opportunistic businessman who tried to purchase certain mineral rights of the land from the Keewazi Indian Reservation in Oklahoma.
+Unable to budge William Wingfoot (see comments) into the sale, he just happened to glance upon Wingfoot's mother or mother-in-law, Roberta Elk Step, and her daughter ( or niece-by-marriage, or possibly even her sister --see comments), Miriam, in a religious and mystical ceremony.
+Beatrice studied the mystic arts under Roberta and Miriam to perfect and practice them as well as they could and even applied another obscure mystical art of stealing souls in his mastery of mysticism.
+Totally lacking in beneficent energy, that which Miriam called "female energies," he clashed with Miriam and killed her for her psychic energies.
+Fleeing the reservation to avoid Roberta's wrath, Beatrice headed to Manhattan, New York , where he used what power he had in the mystic arts to build his own company.
+He collected a series of mystic totems to increase his power.

 Comments: Created by Dwayne McDuffie, Robin D. Chaplik and June Brigman.